 5. Idiomatic Expressions Common Race Game

 The idiomatic expressions common race game is a two-player game.
 The game opens with a race between two players, which are cats.
 Each player gets a turn to answer the meaning of the idiom.
 When a player gives the right answer, he/she gets a sprint and goes ahead.
-While if they give a wrong answer, the other player moves forward.
+If they give a wrong answer, the other player moves forward.

 The idiomatic expressions add an interesting angle of car winning to help the child relate to the thought of being ahead or going ahead.
 The idioms are very simple and perfectly match the cognitive capacity of a young learner.